handuuuu/handuuuu/README.md

 - 🌱 I’m currently learning lot more new things..
 - 💞️ I’m looking to collaborate on learning new things..
 - 😄 Pronouns: A"Noob'..
-- ⚡ Fun fact: Don't waste my time to think about 'Fun'.
+- ⚡ Fun fact: Sleep 4 hous only..!!
 -

 <!---